waqasbhatti/astrobase/README.md

   `psycopg2` library to talk to PostgreSQL database servers

-- **[lcmath](astrobase/lcmath.py)**: functions for light curve operations such as phasing, normalization, binning, sigma-clipping ,etc.
+- **[lcmath](astrobase/lcmath.py)**: functions for light curve operations such as phasing, normalization, binning (in time and phase), sigma-clipping, external parameter decorrelation (EPD), etc.

 - **[oldhatlc](astrobase/oldhatlc.py)**: functions to read light curves in the older HAT light curve format (i.e. those from http://hatnet.org and